- Elephant chasing in Chiang Mai – Elephant Jungle Sanctuary Review

 South of the Grand Palace, Wat Pho is the temple of reclining buddha.
-It was also built by King Rama I and most famous for the 46m long reclining Buddha statue.
+It was also built by King Rama I and is most famous for the 46m long reclining Buddha statue.
 Wat Pho is also known to have the largest collection of Buddha images, scattered around the entire temple area.

-To visit the main temple where the statue resides, you must take off shoes and put in red plastic bag provided, entering on the right.
+To visit the main temple where the statue resides, you must take off your shoes and put in a red plastic bag provided, entering on the right.
 You can pay 20 baht for a bowl of 0.5 baht to donate in the bowls, but there are more coins than bowls so the last few are always more full.

-There are more stupa around that are very pretty as well as ordinance hall.
+There is more stupa around that are very pretty as well as ordinance hall.
 The massage place is also there.
 There are a couple more viharns, pavilions in the complex.
 The chedi holds ashes of royal families, with 5 bigger ones containing relics of Buddha.

 The thai massage place at Wat Pho is another highlight for visitors.
-Where the first school for massage established, you can even take massage courses there when time permits.There is no booking for the massage place on site, and walk in usually requires a wait of around 30-40 minutes.
+Where the first school for massage was established, you can even take massage courses there when time permits.There is no booking for the massage place on site, and walk in usually requires a wait of around 30-40 minutes.
 But it’s quite busy and noisy, body will be wearing your own clothes but they will provide trousers if you are in a skirt or dress.

 - Ticket includes free (cold) water which you can get at a corner of the main temple area

 - We were able to go back into temple with ticket from the same day for a massage